chynnalew/CLewPortfolio/README.md

 ## Description

-A portfolio created to show off coding projects
+A portfolio created to show off coding projects.
+Run the command "npm i" to install dependencies
+Run the command "npm run deploy" to deploy changes to gh-pages

 ## Known Bugs